alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 Your app must make a [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) connection to the service.
 Some libraries use TLS by default, but others will need to be explicitly configured.

->MongoDB uses self-signed certificates.
-In order for your app to verify a TLS connection to the MongoDB service, the app must use a CA certificate included in a VCAP_SERVICES environmental variable.
+>MongoDB and Elasticsearch use self-signed certificates.
+In order for your app to verify a TLS connection to these services, the app must use a CA certificate included in a VCAP_SERVICES environmental variable.

 GOV.UK PaaS will automatically parse the ``VCAP_SERVICES`` [environment variable](/#system-provided-environment-variables) to get details of the  service and then set the `DATABASE_URL` variable to the first database found.